cyberbotics/webots-doc/robotis-op2/using-remote-control-from-robot-window.md

 To use remote control, open the robot window, go to the `Transfer` tab, as for remote compilation you have to set the connection settings (see [previous chapter](settings.md) for more information).
-To start the remote control, stop and revert your simulation, put your robot in the [stable position](send-a-controller-to-the-robot.md#start-position-of-the-robot-the-robot-is-sit-down-same-start-position-as-in-simulation).
+To start the remote control, stop and reload your simulation, put your robot in the [stable position](send-a-controller-to-the-robot.md#start-position-of-the-robot-the-robot-is-sit-down-same-start-position-as-in-simulation).
 Then press the following button: